• Skip to main content

 Last Updated on April 10, 2022 by Swagatam 29 Comments

-In this post we learn how to design audio filter circuits such as high pass filter and low pass filter circuits effortlessly without going through the hassles of complex simulation and calculations.
+In this post I have explained how to design audio filter circuits such as high pass filter and low pass filter circuits effortlessly without going through the hassles of complex simulation and calculations.
 The presented designs will enable creating filter circuits only for the desired specific frequency bands and block all other unwanted frequencies.

 What's High Pass Filter